 I was beyond one foot in front of the other.
 At that point, I couldn't even comprehend what a foot was.
-And as far as putting anything in front of anything - forget it.
+And as far as putting anything in front of the other - forget it.

 A leap of faith was an understatement.
 That little pup would have some awfully huge paws to fill.
 I didn't think it was possible.

-Fate stepped in and due to a case of kennel cough this unnamed, picture-less dog was just released for adoption after being held under quarantine while we were in Pennsylvania.
-13 whole days!
+Fate stepped in and due to a case of kennel cough this unnamed, picture-less dog was just released for adoption after being held under quarantine while we were in Pennsylvania for 13 whole days!

 The phone rang.
 It was Dave, "Are you ready?
 I'm on my way.
 I'm going to stop, you jump in.
 We might make it by closing."

-We made it just after closing, but since we called, they graciously waited for us.
-From a distance, this little black pup came walking towards us.
+We made it just after closing.
+Since we called, they waited for us.
+We were grateful!
+From a distance, this black little pup came walking towards us.
 With Aviana on my lap, I knelt down as she approached.
-We rarely put shoes on Aviana so she was barefoot.
-Strike 2 for Dave and Jen...she should have had socks that day because she was sick, but I didn't think as I ran out of the house (can you hear my mom through the computer screen ; )
+We rarely put shoes on Aviana so barefoot she was.
+Strike 2 for us as parents to this sick child.
+We could have at least put socks on her, but had we, never would we have seen the beauty of what next transpired, so I say yay us!

-The little pup calmly walked up and sat down right beside Aviana and me.
-She lovingly licked Aviana's little toes.
-This made forgetting the socks completely worth it!
-Aviana sat staring down at her the whole time.
+The little pup calmly walked up and sat down right beside us.
+She then licked every one of Aviana's little toes.
+This made forgetting the socks worth it!
+Aviana sat staring straight down at her the entire time.
 That was it.
 I was done.
-This little dog was ours.
+This little dog was coming home.
+She was ours.

 As all this was happening, the woman at the SPCA was feeding us every last known detail about this black dog.
-All I remember was being so completely taken by every ounce of her.
-I love all animals, but I was kind of surprised by the way I felt for her after all I'd just been through.
+All I remember was being taken by every ounce of her sweet disposition.
+I love all animals, but I was kind of surprised by the way I felt after all we'd just been through.

-I immediately looked up at the woman and told her, "We'll take her."
+I immediately looked up at the woman and for the second time, told her "We'll take her."
 She gave a faint smile and continued on with her schpeel about how sweet, how this, how that and the other.
-I had to tell her three separate times that we would take her.
+I had to tell her a total of three separate times that we would take her.

-I could tell instantly that I, we, all three of us felt a soul connection with this girl.
-Something magical happened between the four of us, and I never wanted that feeling to end.
+I could instantly tell that I, we, all three of us felt a soul connection with this girl.
+Something magical happened between the four of us.
+I never wanted that feeling to end.
 Much had been horribly broken over the past days.
 As we placed this beauty in the back of our car - I laid eyes on her, and for the first time since saying our final goodbye to Kama, I felt a glimmer of hope - a stir of life.